Powell Courtier in the United States, 1850-1876

 The family arrived in California, but soon met sorrow when, around November 19, 1850, their three-year-old daughter Susannah died.
 (1)

 From advertising throughout late March, we see that Courtier had resumed performing, if not on a full-time basis, certainly in a thoroughly professional setting.
-California had been attained Statehood in 1850.
+California had attained Statehood in 1850.

 1851 - 1853